 Contributory negligence

-Sometimes, there can be disagreement between the employer and employee in regards to who is responsible for the accident that caused the injury (when there is doubt as to who is responsible).
-In this case, the court may decide or the parties may ultimately agree that both the employer and employee are liable for the employee’s injury and hence the principle of contributory negligence will apply.
+Sometimes, there can be disagreement between the employer and employee regarding who is responsible for the accident that caused the injury (when there is doubt about who is accountable).
+In this case, the court may decide, or the parties may ultimately agree, that both the employer and employee are liable for the employee’s injury.
+Hence, the principle of contributory negligence will apply.

 The principle of contributory negligence

-Contributory negligence is the legal principle where the injured party (employee) may have possibly contributed to their own injury by acting in a negligent manner.
+Contributory negligence is the legal principle where the injured party (employee) may have possibly contributed to their injury by acting negligently.
 This can include:

-- Engaging in work despite obvious and known risks.
+- Engaging in work despite evident and known risks.

 - Failing to report equipment or workplace defects that pose a risk to health and safety.